Setebos12/Gra-w-ycie/Readme.md

 queue for taking input arguments and proccessing them std::remove_if for unsubscribing from events
-Iterator loops (for example for event to call methods on listeners)
+Iterator loops (for example for event to call methods on listeners) std::function is used for creating lambdas to pass into SFML handleEvents method

 We use a lot of smart pointers for the entire project mainly:
 - unique_ptr for holding long lived classes that are mostly self-contained
 - shared_ptr for gameobjects and other things that need logging, as weak_ptr needs to be created for events
 - weak_ptr in events
 ---

 ## Exceptions